 About me

-I'm an Assistant Professor in the Psychology Department at the University of Toronto, Mississauga where I'm a co-director of the Applied Perception and Psychophysics Laboratory with Dr Anna Kosovicheva.
+I'm an Assistant Professor in the Psychology Department at the University of Toronto, Mississauga where I lead the Wolfe Lab within the Applied Perception and Psychophysics Laboratory

 Are you interested in how to apply vision science to problems in the world and are thinking about graduate school?
 Please get in touch.

-Prior to starting at the University of Toronto, I was a senior postdoctoral associate at MIT in the Department of Brain and Cognitive Sciences in Ruth Rosenholtz's lab.
+Prior to joining the faculty at the University of Toronto in 2021, I was a senior postdoctoral associate at MIT in the Department of Brain and Cognitive Sciences in Ruth Rosenholtz's lab.
 I was also affiliated with MIT's Computer Science and Artificial Intelligence Lab.
 I received my Ph.D. in Psychology in 2015 from UC Berkeley, and was advised by David Whitney.
+I received my BA in Psychology from Boston University in 2008.

 Download CV (pdf)